NTDXYG/TurduckenGen/readme.md

 ### About SAT Algorithm

-We implemented the SAT algorithm using the open-source SAT-Code library, with the demo provided in 'SAT-demo.py'.
+We implemented the SAT algorithm using the open-source [SPT-Code](https://github.com/NougatCA/SPT-Code), with the demo provided in 'SAT-demo.py'.

 ### HOW TO RUN